awatson1978/MSIB32500/lectures/lecture3.md

 ## 4. Running jobs on TARBELL HPC cluster

 **Note: DO NOT RUN JOBS ON THE login nodes of the cluster!!!
-Always submit jobs to the computation nodes.** or use the interactive mode with qsub -I
+Always submit jobs (qsub) to the computation nodes, or use the interactive mode (qsub -I)

 Gardner -> Lmod
 Tarbell -> modules